 Figure 5

-While progress bar treatments are convention, checkout experiences are not.
-There are endless versions of checkout experiences, and while it may make sense that taking money from a consumer can only be done in one or two ways, it is not the case.
+While progress bar treatments are conventional, checkout experiences are not.
+There are endless variations of checkout experiences, and while it may seem logical that taking money from a consumer can only be done in one or two ways, this is not the case.

 This is what makes progress bars in checkout so important.